Table of Contents

 What is Swap?

-Swap is a partition that helps RAM by creating virtual memory when RAM is getting full.
-In other words, When a computer runs out of RAM, the operating system will swap data between RAM and a designated area on the disk, called the swap space
+This partition helps RAM by creating virtual memory when the system memory becomes full.
+When a computer runs out of RAM, the operating system temporarily moves data between RAM and a dedicated space on the disk, known as swap space.

 We have to click on “Edit virtual machine settings“.